How to Optimize Yelp Business Listing

 Many of them don’t look at Yelp.
 Or if their locations are already listed, they’re slowly collecting dust instead of driving paying customers to local businesses.

-Yelp has over 28 million monthly unique app visitors, more than 330 million cumulative reviews, and is still one of the most influential platforms for local business discovery.
+Yelp has over 74 million visitors every month, more than 330 million cumulative reviews, and is still one of the most influential platforms for local business discovery.

 Even if AI search tools are now generating 45 billion monthly sessions worldwide, they are still fetching real-time information from sources like Yelp for local business information.
 This information doesn’t appear out of thin air.
 Yelp is another data source for AI systems that understands what your location offers, what your customers think of you, and whether you’re worth recommending.